 - Pain and suffering – at the time of the accident itself, and while you are receiving painful emergency treatment.

-Something we have not spoken about so far though, is wheelchair insurance.
+Something we have not spoken about so far though is wheelchair insurance.
 If your wheelchair is damaged in an accident, even if the accident was your fault, your own wheelchair insurance may pay for the cost of repairs or a replacement wheelchair.
-Of course, if the accident was the responsibility of a third party, you would be able to claim for these kinds of financial losses against them as part of your claim.
+Of course, if the accident was the responsibility of a third party, you would be able to claim for these kinds of financial losses as part of wheelchair accident claims.

 If you would like a more accurate estimate of the kinds of damages you might be able to claim for in your own circumstances, please speak to our claims team and one of our claim advisors will give you a general indication.

 No Win No Fee Claims For Accidents In A Wheelchair